altixco/wagtail-dokku-template/README.md

 │   ├── tests.py (We hope you will put some tests here :D) │   ├── urls.py (Main urls, place the home page here) │   └── views.py
-├── media
+├── assets (js, stylesheets, etc to create bundle using vite) ├── media
 ├── project_name
 │   ├── settings